LacunaOmnibus/MontyLacuna/README.md

 - Inbox
 - Map
 - Stats
+  - Mostly oopified.
+I didn't fully test (and therefore didn't fully oopify) this just because I don't see it being too useful.
+Still, it should be completed.
 - Body
 - Buildings
   - "all functionality" is a bit of a stretch here.
 The Buildings base class